Mount Hope Cemetery

-Dedicated in 1838, Mount Hope Cemetery is America’s first municipal Victorian cemetery.
-Set in a picturesque landscape, with an arboretum shading thousands of marble, bronze and granite monuments, it’s a priceless museum of art and culture.
+Dedicated in 1838, Mount Hope Cemetery in Rochester New York is America’s first municipal Victorian cemetery.
+It is the final resting place of many prominent citizens who had an important place in our history including Frederick Douglass and Susan B. Anthony.
+Set in a picturesque arboretum style landscape, including thousands of marble, bronze, and granite monuments, it’s a priceless museum of art and culture.
 But, like many historic cemeteries, Mount Hope needed to find a way to provide plots for new burials while respecting the treasured design of its existing landscape.

-The LA Group is the lead consultant assisting the City of Rochester with the redevelopment of two decommissioned roads within Mount Hope.
-The design solutions considered numerous constraints that included steep slopes, proximity of adjacent burials, as well as the preservation of the historic landscape (a key requirement for a cemetery that is listed on the National Register of Historic Places).
+The LA Group was the lead consultant assisting the City of Rochester New York with the redevelopment of two decommissioned roads within Mount Hope Cemetery.
+The design solutions considered numerous constraints including steep slopes and proximity of adjacent burials as well as the preservation of the historic landscape – a key requirement for a cemetery that is listed on the National Register of Historic Places.

 - The evaluation of burial and other options, cost considerations, and cemetery priorities.

 - Developing Conceptual plans for future development of in-ground casket and cremation sites as well as a scattering garden and public ossuary in the Third Avenue area.